tekhedd/Interspecific/README.md

 on performance.

 Socket processing is based on  [MediaBrowser/SocketHttpListener](https://github.com/MediaBrowser/SocketHttpListener).
-This enables custom authentication, and also allows client software to listen on any port without admin priveleges, and without messing with .NET's HTTP configuration.
+This is different from HttpListener-based implementations, because it enables custom authentication headers, allows client software to listen on any port without admin priveleges, and does not require fiddling with the .NET framework's HTTP configuration.
 This comes at the cost of .NET's built-in HTTPS support, but whether that is a disadvantage is debatable.

 ## History ##